Planting calendar

 Avoid

-- Leafy greens like lettuce and spinach (bolt risk in heat)
+- Leafy greens like spinach and lettuce (bolt risk in heat)

-- Broccoli (outdoor planting now risks heat stress)
+- Broccoli and cabbage (direct sowing now risks heat stress)

 Next 2 weeks

-- Monitor for pests like aphids and cucumber beetles
+- Watch for early pests like aphids and flea beetles

 FAQs